Destinations > Yachting Lifestyle > Teeing Up While On Board

 The exclusive, privately-owned links-style course at Son Gual offers one of the most picturesque rounds on the island, located just a short drive from the main town of Palma de Mallorca.

-As the oldest golf course on the island, the John Harris-designed T Golf & Country Club in Poniente offers history and incredible views in equal measure.
-The 18-hole, par-72 course takes you through rolling hills, passing swaying pines, and seven lakes, with the island’s mountains for a dramatic backdrop.
+The John Harris-designed T Golf & Country Club in Poniente, the oldest course on the island, offers history and incredible views.
+Its 18-hole, par-72 course meanders through rolling hills, passing swaying pines and seven lakes, with the island’s mountains providing a dramatic backdrop.
 Be sure to stop at the 19th hole for some R&R and you won’t be disappointed; the recently renovated Club House has Mallorcan chic down to a tee, and the restaurant’s fresh farm-to-plate menu is an absolute must.

-Start or finish an island-hopping tour of the Balearics with a stay at Port Vell in Barcelona; YACHTZOO can provide some great berthing options to our clients in Spain.
+Start or finish an island-hopping tour of the Balearics with a stay at Port Vell in Barcelona; your captain will be able to provide some great berthing options in Spain.

 Golf in Hawke’s Bay, New Zealand

-The cruising grounds in and around Hawke’s Bay, New Zealand offer stunning views, dramatic cliff faces, and cultural hotspots for interesting yacht charters and owner trips.
-It’s a great waypoint en route from Auckland on New Zealand’s North Island down to the South Island, which is home to some of the most spectacular cruising grounds of the southern hemisphere, including fjords with inquisitive wildlife and wineries that offer tours to visitors.
+The cruising grounds in and around Hawke’s Bay, New Zealand, offer stunning views, dramatic cliff faces, and cultural hotspots, making it an exciting destination for company trips or family charters.
+It’s a great waypoint en route from Auckland to the South Island, which boasts breathtaking fjords, wildlife, and wineries that welcome visitors for tastings.

-The course respects the natural beauty of the local topography, with holes scattered along a series of ridges perpendicular with the dramatic windswept plateau, which hovers some 150 metres (500 feet) above the sea.
+Cape Kidnappers in Hawke’s Bay is one of the best golf courses in the world, described by Golf Digest as “not a links, more like a stratospheric Pebble Beach.”
+The course respects the environment, with holes scattered along ridges perched 150 metres (500 feet) above the sea.
+This course is ideal for eco-conscious golfing alongside stunning scenery.
 If you are looking for eco-green points along with challenging your form on the green, Cape Kidnappers was the International winner of a 2012 Environmental Leaders in Golf Award.

 If our list of the world’s best golf courses is calling to you, contact our expert yacht brokers.
-Request a yacht selection below to start planning your luxury yacht charter with golf experience, or a full luxury golf holiday for you and your loved ones.
+Request a yacht selection below to start planning your luxury yacht charter with a tailored golf experience or a full luxury golf holiday for you and your loved ones.